Ryason55/quake_mission_packs_ry-vitalized/README.md

 Notes:
 - Currently, any changes to item spawn behavior in Deathmatch only apply to `deathmatch 3`, which needs to be set manually in the console.
 - Horde versions of maps can be accessed by setting `horde 1` in the console, and using `map ___` to start a compatible level.
 Note that Quakespasm doesn't unset `horde` when starting a new game from the menu.
-- Other source ports haven't been extensively tested.
+- Other source ports and derivatives haven't been extensively tested.
+One notable thing is Remaster-only cvars, like `sv_cheats` and `horde`, may be absent from other source ports.

 Known Issues